wba234/vpltools/README.md

 ## Notes:
 - The directory structure is minimal.
 I had difficulty ensuring that the *package* was importable with ```import findmodules```rather than with ```from findmodules import findmodules``` or ```findmodules.findmodules```.

+# TODO
+- get_test_method_names() Needs to only collect callable objects.
+Currently, it tries to make tests for things which are strings.
+See make_vpl_evaluate_cases.py:20.